r0hit91314/Equity_strategy_nifty50/README.md

 Final_pivoted_strategy.ipynb → Incorporates regime filters for improved robustness. <br>
 Refer to Strategy Building Documentation.pdf for a detailed explanation of methodology, pivots, and results. <br>

 ## 📌 Key Learnings

-- Strategy design is an iterative process of hypothesis, testing, rejection, and refinement.

-- Market constraints (like no overnight shorts in India) , Survivorship bias, costs, and execution assumptions must be corrected for realistic performance.

-- Market regime filtering greatly improves consistency.
+- **Trial and Error Matters:** Strategies don’t work perfectly at first.
+Testing, rejecting, and improving ideas step by step made the system stronger.
+- **Be Realistic:** Backtests look good only if you account for real issues like costs, slippage, and survivorship bias.
+- **Work with Market Rules:** Since overnight shorts aren’t allowed in India, the strategy had to pivot to long-only.
+Designing within rules is key.
+- **Filter the Noise:** Using market regime filters helped avoid bad trades in sideways or down markets and improved consistency.
+- **Keep it Balanced:** Too many rules kill returns, while balanced approaches gave steady and reliable performance.